luke-song/DCMS/README.md

 ## Usage

-To use CMS-on-Chain, you need to configure and start the application.
+To use DCMS, you need to configure and start the application.
 Follow these steps to get started:

 1. Create a configuration file: